 Positive Drug Test, Dirty Urine, Diluted Urine

 Dirty urine, or positive drug test violations make up a large percentage of all violations filed, so I've devoted an entire page to it, which you can find by clicking here.
 In the past, these violations were difficult to prove because, in essence, a positive drug test is a scientific test requiring scientific evidence.
 Under some pretty scary new case law, it is sad to say that our courts now permit the prosecution to admit scientific evidence without ever having to back it up via proper expert testimony.
-Laughably, the prosecution may now sneak positive drug test results into evidence through their probation officer--and probation officers are usually not expert chemists!
+Laughably, the prosecution may now sneak positive drug test results into evidence through their probation officer--and probation officers are not expert chemists (At least, I haven't encountered one, feel free to correct me if I'm wrong!).
 Obviously, if the state cannot produce a witness to explain the positive drug test (other than the probation officer), this evidence should not be admitted.
 To get a better understanding of how ridiculous this is, please check out my article entitled "Violation Based Upon Dirty Urine, Proof Is Now Optional".